top of page

 4.Contemporary Reconstruction: From Classical to Personal Expression

-My research centers on Klimt's depiction of women, focusing on how these portrayals are constrained from the male perspective and function as carriers of societal meaning and aesthetic symbolism.
-By appropriating and transforming Gustav Klimt's female portraits, I seek to critically revisit traditional stereotypes of women in art and explore diverse expressions of female identity within contemporary contexts.
+My research focuses on Gustav Klimt's depictions of women, particularly how these portrayals are constrained by a male perspective and serve as vehicles for social meaning and aesthetic symbolism.
+By appropriating and restructuring Gustav Klimt's female portraits, I critically reexamine traditional stereotypes of women in art and explore the diverse expressions of female identity in a contemporary context, especially the unique perspectives that emerge from blending Eastern and Western cultures in a cross-cultural setting.

 The Concept of "Appropriation" and Its Critical Role in Feminist Contexts